Białoboki, Podkarpackie Voivodeship: End of the Feudal System

 The peasant uprising and associated Galician slaughter of 1846 was centered at Tarnów and is credited with the demise of serfdom.
 Widespread destruction of crops during the hostilities was one of the reasons for the ensuing famine.
 After the abolition of serfdom and the enfranchisement of the villages in 1848, the only remaining noble hereditary property was the farm estate.

 In 1882 Białoboki was recorded as part of Łańcut county, had 1083 rozl., 81 homes, 481 residents, a parish church in Urzejowice, and a municipal clearing office.
 The court area was owned by the Lubomirskis' Pzeworsk estate.
 The farm estate was finally sold as plots in 1937 and so ended the last relics of the feudal system.

 World Wars and Communist Period

 The end of World War I (1914-1918) led to the Second Polish Republic (1918-1939) until the Nazi Invasion of Poland and occupation (1939-1945).

 The Soviet Invasion of Poland of 1939 eventually pushed the Germans out of Poland.
 The Soviet army of the 1st Ukrainian Front arrived in nearby Kańczuga July 27, 1944.
 The Soviets signed a Polish–Soviet border agreement.in August 1945, internationally recognizing the Polish Provisional Government of National Unity on 16 August 1945.

 The Polish People's Republic (1947-1989) placed the country under a communist government imposed by the Soviet Union.
 The Revolutions of 1989 led to the end to communist rule and establishment of the present-day Republic of Poland.

 From 1945 to 1975 the town administratively belonged to the Rzeszów voivodship.

-In the years 1975–1998 the town administratively belonged to the Przemyśl voivodship.
+In 1975–1998 the town administratively belonged to the Przemyśl voivodship.